UPDATE COMING SOON

 The US release of the single was eventually withdrawn because Epic came to the conclusion that an extended release with more tracks would make more sense commercially.

 Epic Records may have financed mixing these tracks for the upcoming EP release.
-This is unconfirmed though; Lene may have finished mixing previous to this and before it was decided to release the EP.
-It is not unlikely that the mixing just took place at the same occasion when "New Toy" and "Cat's Away" have been mixed for their upcoming release on the "New Toy" single (February 1981).
-"Cat's Away" on the EP (different mix than on the "New Toy" single b-side) might be an up-till-then unused mix from these sessions.
+This is unconfirmed though; Lene may have finished mixing previously, before it was decided to release the EP.
+It is not unlikely that mixing these tracks just took place at the same occasion when "New Toy" and "Cat's Away" have been mixed for their upcoming release on the "New Toy" single (February 1981).

 The songs that would be released on the "New Toy" EP, plus "Faces", "Walking Low", "Blue" (which became a single b-side), and "Savages" (the album version has the same backing track as the EP version) have been recorded during the initial album sessions at Sound-Suite Studios (late 1980, perhaps continuing into early 1981).